 - There is an established mechanism in place where services are encouraged to drive innovation in service provision.
-Where capital investment can deliver savings or increase income to fully (or substantially) meet the revenue borrowing cost of the capital investment services are encouraged to develop appropriate business cases.
-This invest-to-save or self-financing facility can be accessed at any time, not just during the annual budget setting process. - 18 A good capital proposal is likely to be one which: - a) makes a significant contribution to the achievement of the Council's vision, approach and ambitions; - b) has been thoroughly researched including utilising option appraisals and whole life costing for major projects; - c) contributes to better preventative and demand management strategies over the medium to long term; - d) considers fully the ongoing revenue implications of the capital investment; - e) has been developed in conjunction with stakeholders, including Members and any other services or partners affected, and has appropriate professional input and support from Corporate Property and Land etc; - f) has identified and secured external funding; and g) has identified realistic and achievable outcomes and outputs.
+Where capital investment can deliver savings or increase income to fully (or substantially) meet the revenue borrowing cost of the capital investment, services are encouraged to develop appropriate business cases.
+This invest-to-save (or self-financing) facility can be accessed at any time, not just during the annual budget setting process. - 18 A good capital proposal is likely to be one which: - Makes a significant contribution to the achievement of the Council's vision, approach and ambitions; - b) Has been thoroughly researched including utilising option appraisals and whole life costing for major projects; - c) Contributes to better preventative and demand management strategies over the medium to long term; - d) Considers fully the ongoing revenue implications of the capital investment; - e) Has been developed in conjunction with stakeholders, including Members and any other services or partners affected, and has appropriate professional input and support from Corporate Property and Land;

+- f) Has identified and secured external funding; and - g) Has identified realistic and achievable outcomes and outputs.